nf-core/cutandrun/docs/output.md

 ![mqc_04_fastqc_per_sequence_gc_content](images/output/mqc_04_fastqc_per_sequence_gc_content.png)

 An unusually shaped distribution such as one with dual peaks could indicate a contaminated library or some other kind of biased subset.
-In the image below, we see a signifiant batch effect between two groups of samples run on different days.
+In the image below, we see a significant batch effect between two groups of samples run on different days.
 The samples in red most likely are contaminated with DNA that has a different GC content to that of the target organism.

 ![plot](images/output/mqc_05_fastqc_per_sequence_gc_content.png)